 How do I check my GovCash balance?
 To check your GovCash balance, please visit any OCBC ATMs with your 8-digit Payment Reference Number (PRN).
 Upon successful authentication, you will be able to view your GovCash balance.
 Alternatively, you may login to the LifeSG mobile app using your SingPass to view your GovCash balance and transaction history.
 You may refer to the step-by-step guide for detailed instructions.

 How do I know if the merchants allow me to make purchases using my GovCash?
 You can only make purchases using GovCash at merchants that accept PayNow/NETS QR code using the LifeSG app.
 You can look out for the PayNow/NETS logo on the SG QR label that is displayed by the merchants.

 If my GovCash balance is insufficient to make payments to merchants, can I top-up using my own funds?
 Topping up your GovCash balance in the LifeSG mobile app is not available.
 For purchases of amounts above your GovCash balance, please pay the difference using other payment modes that the merchants accept (e.g. cash, debit/credit cards).

-Can I cancel my payment after I have confirmed the payment on the LifeSG mobile app?
+Can I cancel the payment after I have confirmed the payment utilising my GovCash on the LifeSG mobile app?
 No, your GovCash balance will be deducted upon successful payment.

-If you do not wish to receive your future GSTV benefit via GovCash, we would encourage you to register for PayNow-NRIC-linked bank account with your preferred bank.
+We encourage you to register for PayNow-NRIC with your preferred bank.
 You may contact your bank for specific details on how to register your NRIC on PayNow.